-- 58. (1) A court may vary any approval granted by the registrar - (2) The approval endorsed by the court shall be binding on all parties to the transaction. - (3) The Companies Act, 1912, shall apply to any transaction approved by the court as applicable.
+- (1) A Court may vary any approval granted by the Registrar. - (2) The approval endorsed by the Court shall be binding on all parties to the transaction. - (3) The Companies Act, 1912, shall apply to any transaction approved by the Court as applicable.

-Costs of Application
+59. Costs of application

-59. The costs of any application made by the registrar in terms of the Part shall be borne by the parties to the agreement.
+The costs of any application made by the Registrar in terms of this Part shall be borne by the parties to the agreement.

-Registrar to approve acquisition of interest in insurer
+60. Registrar to approve acquisition of interest in insurer

-- 60. (1) A person who intends to acquire an interest in an insurer which will result in him, or him and his associates, acquiring more than 25% of all the shares in the insurer shall notify the registrar of his intended acquisition and such acquisition shall be of no force until the registrar has approved the acquisition in writing. - (2) The registrar may attach any condition that he deems to be in the public interest to any acquisition referred to in subsection (1). - (3) The registrar may reject any acquisition that he deems not to be in the policyholder's or public interest and may if the need arises apply to the court to direct a person to dispose of his acquisition.
+- (1) A person who intends to acquire an interest in an insurer which will result in him, or him and his associates, acquiring more than 25% of all the shares in the insurer shall notify the Registrar of his intended acquisition and such acquisition shall be of no force until the Registrar has approved the acquisition in writing. - (2) The Registrar may attach any condition that he deems to be in the public interest to any acquisition referred to in subsection (1). - (3) The Registrar may reject any acquisition that he deems not to be in the policyholder's or public interest and may if the need arises apply to the Court to direct a person to dispose of his acquisition.